 There are no limits as to what you can keep in a Chapter 13 bankruptcy.
 But a creditor can't receive less in a Chapter 13 than they would have received in a Chapter 7.

 In a Chapter 13 bankruptcy, you must propose a payment plan to the court.
 Payments under this plan are made to the trustee.
-The trustee charges a fee of 10% of all funds collected.
+The trustee charges a fee of about 10% of all funds collected.
 The trustee then gives the money to the creditors.

 Before you present a payment plan, you have to show that you can pay your normal monthly living expenses.
 Normal monthly living expenses include: